eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 The plug-ins are published on the Eclipse download servers both as update sites and as archives.

-Development builds are published as p2 sub-folders like:
+Development builds are automatically published as p2 sub-folders like:

 - <https://download.eclipse.org/embed-cdt/builds/develop/p2/>
 - <https://download.eclipse.org/embed-cdt/builds/master/p2/>